 Mark (%) Significance Criteria Fail 50 is the pass mark.
 Work scoring less than 50 is not of Honours level.
 It 50 and below American demonstrates a lack of grasp of the topic, ignorance or misunderstanding of equivalent: elementary texts or ideas, incoherent reasoning, or other serious F shortcomings which prevent it from satisfying the criteria for a pass.
 Low pass: A pass mark at Honours indicates that the student has achieved a basic Insufficient for understanding of the material, and has attempted some kind of critical admission for evaluation.
-Work at the lower end of this category will show basic Master's competence with the material and the elementary form of an essay, including basic attempts at argument and evaluation, but of a rudimentary American nature.
+Work at the lower end of this category will show basic Master's competence with the material and the elementary form of an essay, including basic attempts at argument and evaluation, but of a rudimentary 50.64 American nature.
 50-64 equivalent: Work at the higher end of this category may show some merits that would E = 50-60 warrant a higher mark but suffer from defects in other respects that prevent D = 60-64 awarding one.
 For example, it may show some original thought and good ideas, but lack rigour; or it may show good understanding and command of the literature, but lack a critical or evaluatory component, or suffer from a lack of direction.
 High pass: A mark of 65 or more indicates the potential to continue to Master's level.
-0 ((; ;) Work in this bracket ranges from the clearly competent to the very good.
-It Sufficient for will be clearly structured, it will cover a suitable range of literature, it will admission to evaluate and criticise as well as describe the material it discusses, it will be Master's generally rigorous and exact, and it may show signs of fruitful independent A thinking.
-This independence need not be a new idea or theory, but can American include the development of a novel critique of existing ideas, a new equivalent: interpretation, an extension of an existing argument, a new reply on behalf of an existing position or author, or a comparative exercise which yields 65-74 C = 65-69 something new.
-03-74 B = 70-74 Something new.
-D = 70-74 Work at the higher end of this range will either be very competent without quite distinguishing itself, or else will be of distinction level in some respects but marred by defects in others, for example by failing to consider an obvious line of objection, or by being suboptimally structured, or by being very thorough but too pedestrian for distinction.
+Tilgii pass.
+Work in this bracket ranges from the clearly competent to the very good.
+It Sufficient for will be clearly structured, it will cover a suitable range of literature, it will admission to evaluate and criticise as well as describe the material it discusses, it will be Master's generally rigorous and exact, and it may show signs of fruitful independent thinking.
+This independence need not be a new idea or theory, but can American include the development of a novel critique of existing ideas, a new equivalent: interpretation, an extension of an existing argument, a new reply on behalf of an existing position or author, or a comparative exercise which yields 65-74 something new.
+B = 70-74 Work at the higher end of this range will either be very competent without quite distinguishing itself, or else will be of distinction level in some respects but marred by defects in others, for example by failing to consider an obvious line of objection, or by being suboptimally structured, or by being very thorough but too pedestrian for distinction.
 A mark of 75 or more indicates distinction level work.
-It will be clearly structured, thorough, well-argued, and may display a degree of independent Distinction thinking as defined above, and perhaps even originality.
-It may also display a 75 and above degree of intellectual confidence either absent from or unwarranted in work American of lower standard.
+It will be clearly Distinction structured, thorough, well-argued, and may display a degree of independent 75 and above Distinction thinking as defined above, and perhaps even originality.
+It may also display a degree of intellectual confidence either absent from or unwarranted in work 7.5 and above American of lower standard.
 One test for distinction level work is whether it is equivalent: memorable (for the right reasons).
 Another is whether it provokes thought A or questions in the mind of the reader.
-At Honours level, distinction level work need not be of professional or publishable standard, but it should suggest that the author may at least have the potential to go on to contribute to the field.
-TI I - 11 is EOV.
-The mark for commandation is 6EV.
-The mark for distinction is
+At Honours level, distinction level , , work need not be of professional or publishable standard, but it should suggest that the author may at least have the potential to go on to contribute to the field. •